runicscribe/worldbuilding-docs/dae-machina/culture/organizations/dragonhalls.md

 The current leader of Dragonhalls is the second child of the founders.

 In modern times, Dragonhalls boasts the closest relations between dragons and humans anywhere in the world.

+## Government

+### Leadership
+Strictly speaking, Turi Skyflower is the sole leader of Dragonhalls, and has complete power over everything.

+In practice, there's quite a bit more nuance.

+#### The Draconic Concordant

+The draconic community of Dragonhalls operates largely independantly from the Ael government.

+Gathered together for community, and to a lesser degree protection (this aspect more relevant during the Dragon Wars, Xeres Empire, and Uon War).
+In this context, Turi is still the nominal leader, but in practice most dragons manage their own afairs independantly.
+Dragon-Ael relations mostly go through Turi (or other members of the founder's family such as Carvedscale)

+Where conflict does occur, the aggrieved party generally brings a complaint to the Dragonhalls council (if theiy are Ael) or to Turi directly (if they are a dragon), and Turi will work with the council to find a resolution.
+Issues of this sort are relatively rare - most commonly encroachment of Ael too close to the outlying lairs, or excessive damage of livestock or farmland.

+All that said, who's nominally in charge of something doesn't matter all that much in the moment if a dragon is tells an Ael to do something.

+#### Individual Dragon retinues

+Several of the dragons in Dragonhalls have close relations with the Ael populace, and have accumulated partners, friends, vassals, and other hanger's-on among the populace.
+The inner circle of such retinues carry a high degree of authority among the Ael populace of Dragonhalls, while existing largely independantly of Dragonhalls' other power structures (much like the individual dragons themselves)

+Turi's retinue tends to overlap somewhat with the high council.
+In particular, the Dragonspeaker is typically someone close to her.

+Carvedscale has a particularly large and varied retinue.
+His inner circle wears enchanted gemstones that can be used to telepathically contact him.

+#### The Dragonhalls High Council

+The day-to-day of the state is overseen by a council consisting of the leaders of various govt. offices, plus a Dragonspeaker selected by Turi, who speaks with Her voice, when Turi is not available.

+### Peacekeeping

+Major crime is virtually nonexistent in Dragonhalls proper.
+Turi (and most of the other dragons in her family) are fiercely protective of the human populace.
+Not only does this act as a substantial deterent, the magical talents of a half-dozen dragons are sufficient to predect, detect, and/or prevent most dangers.
+Failing that, between scrying and telepathy, any given dragon can pretty trivially solve anything major.
+Add the various dragon retinues on top of that, and it is virtually imposible to get away with much of anything.
+Dragonhalls does have a nominal peacekeeping force, but it largely deals with petty crime and ceremonial activites.

+Outside of the cities, crime and peacekeeping efforts are much more typical.
+The various valley settlements manage their own peacekeeping forces.
+Sentancing of major crimes may be overseen by functionaries from Dragonhalls.

+G W U
+50 25 27